firefly-iii/docs/docs/docs/firefly-iii/installation/upgrade.md

 docker-compose -f docker-compose.yml up -d
 ```

-If you redownload `docker-compose.yml`, keep in mind that the database version in the Docker composer may have been updated and that this version is not compatible with your current version (ie MariaDB 10 vs MariaDB 11).
+If you re-download `docker-compose.yml`, keep in mind that the database version in the Docker composer may have been updated and that this version is not compatible with your current version (ie MariaDB 10 vs MariaDB 11).

 ## Virtual or real server